 - redness and swelling of the stomach

 A strangulated hernia is a medical emergency.
-Anyone who experiences pain or gastrointestinal problems following a cesarean delivery should go to the emergency room.
+Anyone who experiences pain or gastrointestinal problems following a C-section should go to the emergency room.

 A 2014 study of 642,578 women in Australia found that just 0.2 percent of participants needed a hernia repair.
-The likelihood of hernia repair surgery increased with the number of cesarean deliveries.
+The likelihood of hernia repair surgery increased with the number of C-sections.

-Another 2014 study of women in Denmark estimated that 0.2 percent of women who had a cesarean delivery needed a hernia repair within 10 years.
+Another 2014 study of women in Denmark estimated that 0.2 percent of women who had a C-section needed a hernia repair within 10 years.
 The risk was higher in the first 3 years after the birth.